Text this colour links to Pages. Text this colour links to Family Trees. Text this colour are links that disabled for Guests.

 On 16th March 1190 at York [Map] the Jewish population sought protection from violence in Clifford's Tower.
 The tower was besieged by the mob.
 The Jewish men killed their wives and children, after which they set fire to the wooden keep.
 Those who did escape were murdered.

-On 16th March 1278 William Jülich IV Count Jülich (age 68) and his son William Jülich (age 38) were killed.
-He and his two sons William and Roland (his natural son), had entered the town of Aachen to collect taxes for King Rudolph I of Germany (age 59).
+On 16th March 1278 William Jülich IV Count Jülich (age 68) and his sons William Jülich (age 38) and [natural] Roland were killed.
+He and his two sons had entered the town of Aachen to collect taxes for King Rudolph I of Germany (age 59).
 There was a riot and William and his sons were killed.
 The city of Aachen was later ordered to pay a high compensation to William's widow Richardis (age 63) as compensation for his murder.

 On 16th March 1279 Joan Dammartin Queen Consort Castile and Leon (age 59) died.